Best Bone Marrow Transplant Treatment in India

 When it comes to any surgery, the outcome, as well as the survival rates in the future, also vary depending on the patient in bone marrow transplant.
 Aids that are now being carried out for the rise in several diseases have enhanced the facet of bone marrow transplants in children and adults.
 Another requirement for the patient is the continual follow-up care after a bone marrow transplant.
 Better ways of handling the transplant and, therefore, reducing the effects of the treatment and complications arising from it are being invented.

-What is the cost of bone marrow transplant in India?
+Average Cost of a bone marrow transplant in India?

 Autologous BMT 15000 USD